XA23572/Team_3_Captsone_Hospital_Readmissions/README.md

 Feature selection techniques, such as Chi-Square and Mutual Information, improved model efficiency and classification performance, providing actionable insightsfor discharge planning and targeted interventions.

+## Future Scope

+1. Studying Comorbidities and Readmission Risk

+    Comorbidities often weakly correlate with readmissions due to limited structured data insights.
+    Future Direction: Leverage NLP on clinical notes to identify richer interactions for better risk prediction.

+2. Using ICD-10 Instead of ICD-9

+    ICD-10 offers greater specificity, enabling more precise diagnostics and predictions.
+    Benefit: Refines models with detailed inputs, improving accuracy and risk stratification.

+3. Incorporating Social Determinants of Health (SDoH)

+    SDoH addresses biases by factoring in external influences like food access and transportation.
+    Future Focus: Use domain adaptation to improve generalization and real-world accuracy.

+4. Remote Health Devices for Better Predictions

+    Devices track recovery metrics in real-time, enabling smarter predictions.
+    Future Focus: Integrate device data to enhance model precision and adjust dynamically.

+5. Addressing Bias in Predictions

+    Models may favor overrepresented classes, underestimating rarer conditions like infections.
+    Solution: Use richer NLP techniques, sub-models, and Explainable AI to improve fairness and detection.